Montecore: The Silence of the Tiger

 Montecore: The Silence of the Tiger (Montecore: en unik tiger) is the second novel by Swedish writer Jonas Hassen Khemiri.
 It was published in 2006 and has received several important literary prizes.
-It was awarded 2006 year's P O Enquist Prize.
-Later the same year Montecore was nominated for the August literary award.
+It was awarded the 2006 P. O. Enquist Prize.
+Later the same year Montecore was nominated for the Swedish August Prize.
 Montecore also received Sveriges Radio's Romanpris award for best Swedish novel 2007.
-The listener jury’s motivation reads: "Because Jonas Hassen Khemiri leaves his mark on every single word in Montecore in an inspirational “transpiration” of creativity.
-Montecore is a beautiful, melancholic but also wonderfully funny book that depicts Sweden in a unique light, making it hard to think of anyone who shouldn’t read it."
+The listener jury's motivation reads: "Because Jonas Hassen Khemiri leaves his mark on every single word in Montecore in an inspirational "transpiration" of creativity.
+Montecore is a beautiful, melancholic but also wonderfully funny book that depicts Sweden in a unique light, making it hard to think of anyone who shouldn't read it."

 It was translated into English by Rachel Willson-Broyles.